MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 # Troubleshoot

+It's possible to run into situations where you need to troubleshoot issues.
+This page defines steps to troubleshoot some common scenarios that may arise.

 ## Logs

 If a synchronization task fails, you can activate logging by enabling **Log Enable** toggle in the **Shopify Shop Card**.
 Manually trigger synchronization task and review logs.